syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/10.get-quota-info/docs.en.md

 token=$(openstack token issue -c id -f value)
 ```

+### Known limitations

+!!
+Due to implementation issues, the API is currently limited to return data about the default project of a user.
+Queries about other accessible projects will fail.

+Until we are able to fix this issue, we provide our customers having multiple openstack projects with additional credentials for each project.

 ### API versions

-There are 2 versions of the REST API: v1 and v2.
+There are 2 versions of the API: v1 and v2.
 Version v2 extends the data schema for usage and quota API endpoints to add values related to Octavia load balancers.
 The following examples use v2-based URLs, but v1 is still supported (just replace v2 with v1 in the URL).

 ### Query quota limits